Baldywaldy09/ts-fmod-plugin-v2/README.md

-# TS-FMOD-Plugin Improved - ETS2 / ATS
+# TS-FMOD-Plugin Improved/V2 - ETS2 / ATS

 A telemetry plugin for ATS/ETS2 that includes an FMOD instance so that you can use FMOD sound mods.